abhisheks008/DL-Simplified/Real or Fake Job Posting Prediction/Model/README.md

 **WHAT I DID**

 I conducted extensive data preprocessing tasks, including text cleaning, tokenization, and feature extraction using Word2Vec.
-The dataset was split into training and testing sets, and both Artificial Neural Network (ANN) and Long Short-Term Memory (LSTM) models were constructed for classification.
+The dataset was split into training and testing sets, and  ANN , LSTM , CNN and BiLSTM models were constructed for classification.

 **MODELS USED**